Raku/intellij-ide-plugin/perl6-idea-plugin/docs/test-plan.md

 * Misc

-Here we test various cases of functionality that must be visibily present, thus ensuring our `plugin.xml` and other metadata files were loaded and processed by the Idea or that Comma contains all necessary classes.
+Here we test various cases of functionality that must be visibly present, thus ensuring our `plugin.xml` and other metadata files were loaded and processed by the Idea or that Comma contains all necessary classes.